markdown-extended/manifest/mde-manifest.md

 -   **a bibliographic note**, which refers to another book or work, is a hard reference to let the reader find the original source.

-Any footnote MUST be callable multiple times in a single documents using the same note ID, without creating a new footnote entry at each call.
+Any footnote MUST be callable multiple times in a single documents using the same note *REFID*, without creating a new footnote entry at each call.

 **Implementation Note:** Parsers MAY allow, in any output format, to let reader access to a footnote